 Area Visitor Information

-The “Call for Volunteers” for the 2018 Ohio Educational Technology Conference will open in the fall!
-Producing a conference that attracts more than 4,000 people requires a large support staff of smiling people, and that is where you can help!
-In exchange for six hours of time, you will receive a complimentary Conference Pass registration for two days (Wednesday and Thursday) of the Conference.
+The “Call for Volunteers” for the 2019 Ohio Educational Technology Conference is now open!
+Producing a conference that attracts more than 4,000 people requires a large support staff of smiling people, and this is where you can help!
+In exchange for six hours of time, you will receive a complimentary full conference registration.

 Volunteer Position Descriptions